kulcsarrudolf/pasztor.at/content/blog/2019-01-05-oop-misunderstandings.md

 ---
+slug: oop-misunderstandings
+authors:
+- janos
 categories: blog
 date: "2019-01-05T00:00:00Z"
 publishDate: "2019-01-05T00:00:00Z"
 summary: Is OOP dead?
 Is Functional Programming the future?
 Some articles seem to suggest so.
 I would tend to disagree.
 Let's discuss!
-fbimage: posts/oop-misunderstandings.png
+images:
-googleimage: posts/oop-misunderstandings.png
+- posts/oop-misunderstandings.png
 preview: posts/oop-misunderstandings.jpg
 tags:
-- Development
+- Software Development
-- Clean Code
-- OOP
 title: What people misunderstand about OOP
-twitter_card: summary_large_image
-twitterimage: posts/oop-misunderstandings.png
 ---

 Every few months I come across a blog post where the author brings up seemingly legitimate issues with object-oriented